Fast and Fusiest: An Optimal Fusion-Aware Mapper for Accelerator Design: Compatibility Criteria

-Importantly, backing memory is a design choice that naturally ecompasses the fused design space.
+In the LoopTree, the tile exchange order (dataflow) is the order of loop nodes above the storage node, the tile shapes are the bounds of those same loops, and the \emph{backing memory} (where tiles are exchanged between pmappings) is the highest storage node (outermost memory level) that stores tensor $T$.

+Importantly, this representation encompasses a comprehensive mapspace.
+For example, \ffm allows any loop order as dataflow, which is much more flexible than many state-of-the-art designs, which only allow certain orders or impose a fixed dataflow~\cite{flat, fusemax, flashattention, flashattention2, defines, depfin}.
+Moreover, the backing memory choice encompasses the fusion design space.
 A pmapping can specify a backing memory to be DRAM (making it unfused), GLB (making it fused), or any other memory level.
-This lets us support a comprehensive fused space including fusion at every memory level (rather than treating fusion as a special case that must be considered).
+This lets us support a comprehensive fused space, including fusion at every memory level, rather than treating fusion as a separate case that must be considered.
+This choice is also more flexible than many state-of-the-art designs~\cite{flat, fusemax, transfusion, flashattention, flashattention2}.

-A pmapping may contain storage and loop nodes that are not relevant to compatibility.
-For example, the unhighlighted storage nodes ``GLB: WA" and ``GLB: I" and loop nodes determine the dataflow and tile shape of tensors only used in Einsum $A$.
-Choices for these loops do not affect compatibility, as compatibility only considers respecting data dependencies between Einsum $A$ and $B$ due to the shared tensor $A$.